jgarciagalvez/al-papone-2D/docs/L1_ProjectOverview/L1_GameOverview.md

 ## 2. Narrative & World

 ### Characters
 * **Al Papone (Player):** The respected "Spudfather" of the Tuber underworld.
-After a devastating betrayal shattered his organization, his sole focus is rescuing his son.
+After a devastating betrayal shattered his organization, his sole focus is rescuing his family.
 * **Spud Jr.:** Al Papone's son, kidnapped by the Root Syndicate.
 * **Rose Papone:** Al Papone's wife, kidnapped by the Root Syndicate.
 * **The Root Syndicate (Enemies):** A ruthless gang of "taproot" vegetables.
 Their ranks are filled with Carrot grunts, Radish brawlers, and Parsnip snipers, led by Al's former second-in-command.